Gate Operator

 Overview

-Sometimes you need to sort through application data to find data that meets a certain criteria.
-Like the Filter operator, the Gate operator lets you filter your data based on given criteria.
-If your data doesn't meet the criteria, the Gate operator blocks it.
+The Gate operator filters your data based on given criteria.
+If your data does not meet the criteria, the Gate operator blocks it.
 Blocking the data frees up your application to improve performance elsewhere.

-Say you build a module that requires an end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
+Let's say you build a module that requires an end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. to enter a user name.
 Suppose you want to transfer an end-user's date of birth from a text field to a data table.
-Maybe you want to exclude displaying birthdays in October.
-You can tell the Gate operator to either block or transfer birthdays that are in October.
+Maybe you want to exclude displaying October birth dates.
+You can use the Gate operator to either block or transfer October birthdates.

 Similar Data Workflow Operators